EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 It lets you build Ajax carts using plain Liquid templates.

-## Quick Test with your theme
+## Quick test with your theme

-If you have any script that calls `stopPropagation` method for product forms' `submit` event — switch it off.
+If you have any script that calls `stopPropagation` method for `submit` events — switch it off.
 Otherwise Liquid Ajax Cart will not be able to handle the "Add to Cart" user's action.

 ##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container: